dfangshuo/DoItNow/README.md

 ### Practice your time estimation skills
 - Create a todo list item and set the number of Pomodoro sessions to finish it in
 - Time yourself for tasks and see how you perform relative to your plans
-- Todo lists are not saved, force yourself to plan, prioritize, and put down items that you can finish in a session
+- Todo lists are not saved.
+Train yourself to plan, prioritize, and put down items that you can finish in a session

 This project is adapted from Lab 9 - Pomodoist (React Decal 2019).